 including being a member of a collegiate cycling team and experiencing all of the great opportunities that go along with it, as well as the opportunity to go overseas to race for an entire racing season on a development team based in the Spanish Basque Country.
 The primary goal Marshal has for the team is to simply follow its mission which is to provide the members of the team the resources and opportunities to excel in cycling, education and community.

 “I firmly believe that the outcome of successfully carrying out our mission will result in a highly competitive team whose members are fully capable of moving on to professional cycling teams and/or professional careers.”

-Duran was captivated by photos of Le Tour de France in 1983 and has been a fan and student of cycling ever since.
-Duran started road racing in 1984, and in 1986 started competing with the best in the early days of mountain bike racing.
+Duran was captivated by photos of Le Tour de France in 1983, and has been a fan and student of cycling ever since.
+He started road racing in 1984, and in 1986 started competing with the best in the early days of mountain bike racing.
 After a brief stint with Lennard Zinn, he established Duran Custom Bicycles in 1990, and made bikes for many great people including Robert Redford.
 Duran spent a decade as Race Director of the Riders Del Norte Mountain Bike Stage Race which was a staple on the historic Colorado Off-Road Point Series.
 He has been an Observed Trials Judge at State, National, and World Championships.
-He has sponsored and coached racers.
-With 100,000 miles ridden he still looks for what’s around the corner of his next ride.
+Since the early 1990’s he has sponsored and coached racers.
+He pioneered and invented the popular Stone Quarry trail system near Del Norte, CO.
+Prior to coaching at ASU he worked as a Wolf Creek Ski Patrol for 15 years where he practiced as an certified Emergency Medical Technician and a Level III Avalanche Technician.
+With 120,000 miles ridden he still looks for what’s around the corner of his next ride.

 For More Information: